israelali1424/SIE_Notes/chapter_12_Tax Advantaged Accounts_.md

 - Contributions are made with after-tax dollars.
 - Earnings and qualified withdrawals are tax-free.
 - No RMDs.
+  **Penalties**
+  - Be aware you'll have to pay a 6% penalty each year for every year the excess amounts stay in the IRA
+  - Failure to take an RMD subjects the account owner or beneficiary to a 25% federal excise tax on the under-distribution amount.
+In this case, the under-distribution is $4,000 and the tax is $1,000.

+  - A 10% penalty is applied to early withdrawals from a Roth IRA if the account is less than five years old and the account holder is younger than 59½ years old.
+This penalty applies to earnings withdrawn, but not contributions, which can be withdrawn at any time without penalty.
+In addition to the penalty, the account holder may also owe income tax on the withdrawal.
 **Additional Points**
 - IRAs can be invested in a variety of assets like stocks, bonds, and mutual funds.
 - Spousal IRAs allow contributions based on a spouse's earned income.